University of Guelph: Pep rally

-The Rally is the kick-off to the remainder of orientation activities.
-The University of Guelph must apply for a special noise permit for the event as the activity can often be heard for miles.
+The rally is the kick-off to the remainder of the orientation activities.
+The University of Guelph must apply for a special noise permit for the event, as the activity can often be heard for miles.

-In 2004, "Student Power" was introduced as a low-key alternative event to the Pep Rally for anyone who may not be as inclined to participate in the highly energetic and boisterous Pep Rally.
+In 2004, "Student Power" was introduced as a low-key alternative to the Pep Rally for anyone who may not be inclined to participate in the highly energetic, boisterous event.

-During the renovation the location the Pep Rally is held (The School's football field) in 2012, an event named "Rally for Change" was held in place; in which hundreds of University of Guelph students went out into the local community and did street performances to raise money for Cancer research.
+During the renovation of the location where the Pep Rally is held (the school's football field) in 2012, an event named "Rally for Change" was held in place, in which hundreds of University of Guelph students went out into the local community and did street performances to raise money for Cancer research.
 The Pep Rally was held on a later date.
-This event has since also become a tradition with plans for it to also be incorporated in the orientation program in 2013.
+This event has since become a tradition, with plans to incorporate it into the orientation program in 2013.

 College Royal

-An annual feature of the university is its open house, known as College Royal.
-For a weekend each March, every part of the campus and its programs is exhibited to the public, from the barns of the Agricultural College to the sugar bush in the arboretum.
-It is highly popular with visitors of all ages, especially families with children who take advantage of the March break (the usual Ontario school break) to have an outing.
+College Royal is the largest student-run open house in North America, normally run the third weekend in March.
+College Royal consists of approximately two weeks of events for students leading up to the open house, including the College Royal Ball.
+The open house allows community members to tour various university buildings and involves a variety of events including livestock shows, club displays, and a pancake breakfast.

+College Royal began in 1925 as an opportunity for Ontario Agricultural College students to gain experience showing livestock.
+It was named after the Royal Agricultural Winter Fair held in Toronto.
+It expanded in the following decades to include a variety of different events.
+In 2024, College Royal celebrated its 100th anniversary.

 The 2006 College Royal was visited by Rick Mercer, taping a segment for his show, the Rick Mercer Report.